kopiro/eslint-plugin-ssr-friendly/README.md

 ESLint plugin that detects incorrect use of DOM globals properties in your code in order to properly do Server-Side-Rendering.

-The usual scenario is when you access `window` global object without waiting for a `componentDidMount`.

 ## Installation

 ```bash